 Overview & Background

 Specifications (specs) are an important contractual document on many projects.
-The Specifications tab allows Project Admins to upload and organize their Specification files all in one location.
+The Specifications tab allows Project Admins to upload and organise their Specification files all in one location.
 When you upload your specifications document, our system will divide the document into sections and version them so that both the field and the office teams have the most up-to-date information.

 Table of Contents

 - Viewing Specifications